School of Invention Advanced

 Ing.
 Sara Baldwin - Information & Communications Technology

-Sara is an energetic and lively person, who instils motivation in others by sharing her passions and knowledge.
+Sara is an energetic and lively person, who instills motivation in others by sharing her passions and knowledge.
 She is a University graduate electrical engineer and holds a masters degree in oceanography.
 Through her traveling, Sara exposed herself to different ideas that made her aware that education is more than books and classrooms.
 An inventor at heart, Sara believes in learning by doing, and is currently working with Creolabs to develop innovative courses and to encourage children and youths to explore their creativity and innovation skills through practical/experimental education.

 Daryl Zammit - Product Development

-Daryl Zammit is a graduate from the University of Malta with specialization in Physics.
+Daryl is a graduate from the University of Malta with specialization in Physics.
 He is currently working as a full time Design and Technology teacher within a Maltese State School.
 During his years within the University of Malta he was both vice-president and president of MUST (Malta University Student Teachers).
 Currently, Daryl Zammit, is working on developing interactive STEM activities together with developing interesting ways how to develop products that satisfies different challenges.
 Moreover, he works in liaison with different stakeholders in order to make sure that the best level of education is being provided to those entrusted to him.